luomus/finbif-workshop/content/tutorials/finbif/metadata.markdown

 ```

 The `finbif_collections()` function returns a `data.frame` where the row names
-are the ID number of the collection.
+are the ID of the collection.

 ```.language-r
 finbif_collections(supercollections = TRUE)["HR.128", "collection_name"]